wpaczesniak/Algorithms-and-data-structures/README.md

 The code relates to issues that were performed during the laboratory in the subject Algorithms and Data Structures.
 The given algorithms concerned issues such as:
-* sorting (heapsort, quicksort, shellsort, insertion sort, selection sort).
+* Sorting (heapsort, quicksort, shellsort, insertion sort, selection sort).
 * Hash table,
 * Hash Table open addressing
 * Red-black tree